microsoft/BuildTourHack/stories/2/211_Centennial.md

       </Capabilities>
     </Package>

-Note: Your Publisher, PublisherDisplayName and other app id properties will be different.
+> Note: Your Publisher, PublisherDisplayName, and other app id properties will be different.

 #### Step 5: Deploy and run your converted Win32 App

 Your converted Win32 app is now ready to be deployed and run as a UWP app on your computer.

-Note: If your Solution configuration is **Debug | Any CPU** you will need to enable both the Build and Deploy setting of the Microsoft.Knowzy.UWP app using the Configuration Manager.
+> Note: If your Solution configuration is **Debug | Any CPU**, you will need to enable both the Build and Deploy setting of the Microsoft.Knowzy.UWP app using the Configuration Manager.

 ![Configuration Manager](images/211-configuration-manager.png)